fernandoqueue/conqui-framework/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 PHP MVC framework that is heavily inspired by laravel.
-I built this for to try to get a better understanding of laravel and MVC frameworks.
+I built this to try to get a better understanding of laravel and MVC frameworks.